Crayfish plague (Aphanomyces astaci)

 The Norwegian Veterinary Institute (NVI) conducts crayfish plague surveillance in control areas, combat zones and risk areas.

 The purpose of the program is to monitor the infection pressure and infection development in control areas and combat zones for Aphanomyces astaci, and to substantiate disease freedom and/or provide an early warning of possible infection spread in to risk areas

-astaci, while several were positive for noble crayfish eDNAin River Vrangselva and River Finnsrudelva.
+- In Eidskog, all samples were negative for signal crayfish and A. astaci, while several samples were positive for noble crayfish eDNA in the rivers Vrangselva and Finnsrudelva.